 Liz has long escaped between the pages of a good book, and was a ‘reading by torchlight under the covers’ kind of child.
 She now turns a blind eye to her own kids doing the same.

 She loves to read and review kids’ books, and write her own stories too.
-Liz has worked as a writer in various guises, from magazines to marketing, and she’s lived in Vietnam, Cambodia and Canada.
-She has a rescue dog named Frankie who acts like a cat, and loves travel, cafes, markets and maxing out her library card.
+She's the author of picture books WALKING YOUR HUMAN and TULIP AND BRUTUS.
+Liz has a rescue dog named Frankie who acts like a cat, and loves travel, cafes, markets and maxing out her library card.

-You can find Liz online at www.lizledden.com or on Twitter/Instagram: @liz_ledden
+You can find out more at www.lizledden.com or connect via:

 You can find out more about Nat at...